ErikEJ/EntityFramework6PowerTools/src/ErikEJ.EntityFramework.SqlServer/readme.md

       <Schema Namespace="ChinookModel.Store" Provider="Microsoft.Data.SqlClient" >
 ````

+> In order to use the EDMX file with the Visual Studio designer, you must switch the provider name back to `System.Data.SqlClient`

-and also update the provider name inside the EntityConnection connection string like this:
+Also update the provider name inside the EntityConnection connection string like this:

 ````xml
  <add